Important Technical Notes

 Electric Pump

 Depending on the outside temperature, using an electric pump is much more relaxing than using the hand pump.
 When buying an electric pump, make sure that it can build up a pressure of at least 10PSI, because of the high pressure bottom.
 For this reason, it is recommended to use an electric pump for SUPs.
 We have had very good experience with the "STX SUP pump", which is also offered by other suppliers under brand label, e.g. "Star Pump 9".
 It is equipped with an integrated battery and can therefore be used anywhere.
 It can be recharged at any time via the included mains adapter or the 12V adapter.
-For the larger boats, the more powerful pumps from Scoprega are suitable, e.g. the Bravo 10-B or the Bravo 25-HP.
+For the larger boats, the more powerful pumps from Scoprega are suitable, e.g. the Bravo 10-B or the Bravo 25-1 AC.
 With the use of an electric pump, the boats can be assembled in about 10 minutes, with a little practice.

 Loss of pressure